Brazil's economy shrinks for first time since 2009

 The third quarter of 2011, which had previously been registered as a 0.1 percent contraction, was revised up to reflect zero growth in the period.

-(Additional reporting by Camila Moreira and Asher Levine; Editing by Todd Benson, W Simon and Andrew Hay)
+(Additional reporting by Camila Moreira and Asher Levine; Editing by Todd Benson and W Simon)